 Sirius and Kepler Eclipse Map

-Sirius and Kepler, in the module Kepler Workshop, do show the path of totality correctly as a wide line, but one cannot zoom in on the eclipse region in Kepler and so the map is not very useable, and in Sirius, while zooming is possible, one has to keep shifting the map around with the slider bars to focus on the eclipsed area, and in both programs, no cities nor any partial eclipse lines are shown:
+Sirius and Kepler, in the module Kepler Workshop, do show the path of totality correctly as a wide line, but one cannot zoom in on the eclipse region in Kepler and so the map is not very useable, and in Sirius, while zooming is possible, one has to keep shifting the map around with the slider bars to focus on the eclipsed area, or choose a different map region.
+Kepler shows no cities (Sirius does show cities) and neither show any partial eclipse lines: